rayct/steganography/README.md

 2. Click on the **Decode Message** button.
 3. Select the encoded image file.
 4. The hidden message will be displayed in a pop-up window.

+### Switching Themes

+1. Click the **Toggle Theme** button to switch between light and dark modes.
+2. The interface will update immediately to reflect the selected theme.

+### Viewing Application Details

+1. Click the **About** button to view details about the application, including its version.
+2. A pop-up box will appear with the information.

 ## How It Works